NSW TrainLink

 NSW TrainLink is a regional train and coach operator in Australia, providing services throughout New South Wales and into the Australian Capital Territory, Victoria, Queensland and South Australia.
 Its primary services are spread across five major rail lines, operating out of Sydney.

 NSW TrainLink was formed on 1 July 2013 when RailCorp was restructured and CountryLink was merged with the intercity services of CityRail.

 Announced in May 2025, following extensive negotiations, it has been agreed that Sydney Trains and NSW TrainLink will become one entity during the life of the new three-year enterprise agreement pending membership approval.

 History

-In May 2012, the Minister for Transport, Gladys Berejiklian announced a restructure of RailCorp.
+In May 2012, the then Minister for Transport, Gladys Berejiklian announced a restructure of RailCorp.
 On 1 July 2013, NSW TrainLink took over the operation of regional rail and coach services previously operated by CountryLink; non-metropolitan Sydney services previously operated by CityRail; and responsibility for the Main North railway line from Berowra to Newcastle, the Main Western railway line from Emu Plains to Bathurst, and the South Coast railway line from Waterfall to Bomaderry.

 On 21 August 2023, it was announced that the majority of intercity passenger services, crew and stations would move from NSW TrainLink to Sydney Trains.

 The process of transferring intercity services from NSW TrainLink to Sydney Trains began in 2023.
 From 1 July 2024, NSW TrainLink's Intercity services were transferred to Sydney Trains.